 Qualifying For FHA Loan After Foreclosure

-Qualifying For FHA Loan After Foreclosure is now possible for home buyers who meets the mandatory waiting period after foreclosure.
-Fannie Mae and Freddie Mac are the two mortgage giants that are in charge for setting standards and mortgage lending guidelines on Conventional Loans.
-Fannie Mae and Freddie Mac categorizes foreclosure and deed in lieu of foreclosure into two separate categories and the waiting period differs between the two.
-The mandatory waiting period to qualify for a conventional loan after the recorded date of a foreclosure is seven years.
+Qualifying For FHA Loan After Foreclosure is now possible for homebuyers who meet the mandatory waiting period after foreclosure.
+Fannie Mae and Freddie Mac are the two mortgage giants that are in charge of setting standards and lending guidelines on Conventional loans.
+Fannie Mae and Freddie Mac categorize foreclosure and deed in lieu of foreclosure into two separate categories and the waiting period differs between the two.
+The mandatory waiting period to qualify for a conventional loan after the recorded date of foreclosure is seven years.
 The mandatory waiting period to qualify for a conventional loan after the recorded date of a deed in lieu of foreclosure is four years.

 Qualifying For FHA Loan After Multiple Foreclosures

-Hundreds of thousands, if not millions, of real estate investors not just lost their real estate investment portfolio but also ended up losing their personal homes.
+Hundreds of thousands, if not millions, of real estate investors, not just lost their real estate investment portfolio but also ended up losing their personal homes.
 There are so many folks who have multiple foreclosures.
-I have many mortgage loan borrowers who are looking to become homeowners again but have multiple foreclosures.
-You can qualify for FHA Loans after multiple foreclosures.
+I have many borrowers who are looking to become homeowners again but have multiple foreclosures.
+Homebuyers can qualify for FHA Loans after multiple foreclosures.
 How this works is the waiting period applies to all foreclosures.
 Whether it is one property or ten properties that a person had in the past, it does not matter.
 FHA will go off the last foreclosure that was recorded.

 - Property A foreclosure on 2/13/2010